 In Fiscal Year 2023/2024, VCTC will program a total of \$45,956,673 to the Metrolink program, including \$22,072,472 Federal Transit Administration (FTA) funds generated by running Metrolink service through Ventura County.
-The major cost increase is funded by the Infrastructure Investment and Jobs Act and flow directly to SCRRA and are not passed-through the VCTC budget.
+The major cost increase is funded by IIJA and will flow directly to SCRRA and are not passed-through the VCTC budget.
 Through the VCTC budget, \$22,512,084 will be allocated for both operations and capital expenses as well as VCTC expenses and staff costs.

-Capital expenditures continue to be a significant cost and VCTC is contributing \$16,565,725 to Metrolink this fiscal year and \$1,500,000 to support the Camarillo Station ADA work that will be conducted by VCTC.
+Capital expenditures continue to be a significant cost and VCTC is contributing \$16,565,725 to Metrolink this fiscal year and \$1,500,000 to support the Camarillo Station ADA improvement work that VCTC is responsible for.
 The VCTC capital rehabilitation line-item totals \$11,269,787 and includes \$139,987 Fiscal Year 2022/2023 SGR funds as well as \$11,129,800 of prior year capital funds that have yet to be drawn down.
-Capital funds will support infrastructure improvements to help maintain system performance and updates to rolling stock.
+Capital funds will support infrastructure improvements and updates to rolling stock.

-The Fiscal Year 2023/2024 budget is \$1,084,706 more than the previous fiscal year due to the Camarillo Station ADA improvement project, VC Line operating costs/MOW and additional weekend service offset by a decrease in capital rehabilitation costs.
+The Fiscal Year 2023/2024 VCTC Metrolink budget is \$1,084,706 more than the previous fiscal year due to the Camarillo Station ADA improvement project, increased operating costs including additional weekend service but offset by a decrease in capital rehabilitation costs.